 In a city where convenience often trumps consciousness, Karma Co-op is a spot that encourages consumers to slow down with their sustainable living selection.
-Founded over 50 years ago by a group of Torontonians, this co-operative allows customers to feel a genuine sense of ownership and connection to what they are buying.
-I’m a member myself but you don’t have to be one to shop there!
+Founded over 50 years ago by a group of Torontonians, this co-operative allows customers to feel a genuine sense of ownership and connection to what they buy.
+I’m a member myself, but you don’t have to be one to shop there!

-They also host awesome events planned with the planet in mind like DIY workshops or the plant swap I recently attended.
-Check out the events page of their website to see what peaks your interest!
-Other spots that might be of interest to you in the area include Snakes & Lattes where you pay a small fee to play games from their incredibly large collection.
-Or check out BMV Books where they have both new and secondhand copies on offer.
+They also host awesome events planned with the planet in mind, like DIY workshops or the plant swap I recently attended.
+Check out the events page of their website to see what’s on offer!
+Other spots that might interest you in the area include Snakes & Lattes, where you pay a small fee to play games from their incredibly large collection.
+Or check out BMV Books, where they have both new and secondhand copies on offer.